In a faked royal binding

 BION, Nicolas.
 Traité de la construction et des principaux usages des instrumens de mathematique: avec les figures necessaires pour l’intelligence de ce Traité.
 Paris: Chez La Veuve de J. Boudot, J. Collombat, et J. Boudot fils.
 1709.

-First edition, a superb copy, of the “the most famous book devoted to instruments” (Knight), apparently from the library of a member of the French Royal Family.
+First edition, a superb copy of “the most famous book devoted to instruments” (Knight).

-French engineer Nicolas Bion (1652-1733) was a maker of globes, sundials, astrolabes, and other mathematical and astronomical instruments for the King of France.
-Although few of his instruments have survived, his Traité on mathematical instruments remains a significant legacy, offering “a fairly complete list of instruments normally constructed during the first quarter of the eighteenth century” (DSB II, 133).
+Nicolas Bion (1652-1733), engineer and royal instrument-maker to the King of France, produced globes, sundials, astrolabes, and a wide variety of mathematical and astronomical instruments.
+Though few of his actual instruments survive, his Traité on mathematical instruments remains his enduring legacy, providing “a fairly complete list of instruments normally constructed during the first quarter of the eighteenth century” (DSB II, 133).

-Bion began his treatise with discussions and illustrations of elementary solid geometry (plates 1 and 2) and the fundamental tools used for geometrical drawing, which he produced himself, such as a goniometer bearing his signature (plate 3).
-Each instrument is examined in two sections: “Construction”, “Usage”, and “Example”.
-Among the numerous instruments covered are the sector (plate 6), portable sundials (plate 27), and water clocks (plate 28).
+The Traité opens with elementary solid geometry (plates 1-2) and an introduction to the fundamental tools for geometrical drawing – many of which Bion himself manufactured, such as the signed goniometer illustrated on plate 3.
+Each instrument is treated systematically under the headings “Construction”, “Usage”, and “Example”.
+Among the many instruments described and illustrated are the sector (plate 6), portable sundials (plate 27), and water clocks (plate 28).

 See Knight, History of Science 1660-1914, p.
 202.